 When time permits I answer questions in my field of expertise.
 Reporters usually mention their sources in the article and a link for online versions.
 No one mention drives massive traffic, but they all play a role in bringing in new readers.
 A small effort helping reporters in their research is a great way to build your blogs traffic.

 Speaking Engagements: I enjoy speaking to a crowd.
 The most loyal readers here have seen me speak live.
 To date I have never done a podcast and haven’t been asked either.
 I do get more requests for public speaking than I can currently accept.
-For the record, I speak publically 5-10 times per year.
+For the record, I speak publicly 5-10 times per year.
 Most of these gigs are for local or regional markets.
 Once or twice a year I find myself on a plane (I feel a hairball coming) traveling to a speaking engagement.

 People attending a presentation sometimes make a connection.
 They see me in person and usually have an opportunity to speak personally with me afterwards.
 The rapport built from a personal meeting goes a long way in creating loyal readers.
 You may have noticed some comments on this blog come from readers acknowledging some of the things I write about as they were part of the story.
 This works for any business really.
 People do business with people they like.
 If they like me they will read the blog and keep returning.